Point 1: Knowing What a Die-Cut Label Is

 Creating a new, custom, die-cut label can be a complex, intricate process, dependng on the specifications of the finished product.

 4 Images Across On A Magnetic Die

-Dies must be tooled for shallower or deeper cuts without slicing the labels' backing paper; e.g., piggyback/coupon labels need two seperate blades to cut to different depths, and varying liner materials require different cutting depths.
+Dies must be tooled for shallower or deeper cuts without slicing the labels' backing paper; e.g., piggyback/coupon labels need two separate blades to cut to different depths, and varying liner materials require different cutting depths.
 Precision is also needed to avoid a cracked liner--if the cuts are too deep, the label's adhesive could leak out, or the liner could snap during automatic label dispensing.

 Dies must be set on a hard roller, integrated into the machine, without paper, tape, glue, or other adhesive material present that could prop up the material, causing the cutting blade to slice too deeply.
 Dies must also be aligned correctly to reduce minuscule shifts of the material, and while tolerance on the die cutters helps to correct this problem, it may show up on a label with an especially thin border.

 Point 5: Choosing the Right Printing Equipment for Die-Cut Labels

 Die cut labels can be printed on with a variety of methods.
 A common, less expensive approach is direct thermal printing, which uses a thermal printhead to apply heat to a chemically treated surface such as paper, which turns black where the heat is applied.
 Two-color printers can print in black as well as another color such as red or blue.
 The heat-sensitive material can darken from additional heat or light, causing labels to be unreadable or barcodes to be unscannable, so this method generally works best for short-lived barcode applications, including name tags, shipping labels, grocery labels for such items as meat packages, and receipts.

 The Sato brand provides a variety of thermal printer choices to produce die-cut labels, including: